d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

 ## ResNeXt
 :label:`subsec_resnext`

 One of the challenges one encounters in the design of ResNet is the trade-off between nonlinearity and dimensionality within a given block.
 That is, we could add more nonlinearity by increasing the number of layers, or by increasing the width of the convolutions.
 An alternative strategy is to increase the number of channels that can carry information between blocks.
-Unfortunately, the latter comes with a quadratic penalty since the computational cost of ingesting $c_\text{i}$ channels and emitting $c_\text{o}$ channels is proportional to $\mathcal{O}(c_\text{i} \cdot c_\text{o})$ (see our discussion in :numref:`sec_channels`).
+Unfortunately, the latter comes with a quadratic penalty since the computational cost of ingesting $c_\textrm{i}$ channels and emitting $c_\textrm{o}$ channels is proportional to $\mathcal{O}(c_\textrm{i} \cdot c_\textrm{o})$ (see our discussion in :numref:`sec_channels`).

 We can take some inspiration from the Inception block of :numref:`fig_inception` which has information flowing through the block in separate groups.
 Applying the idea of multiple independent groups to the ResNet block of :numref:`fig_resnet_block` led to the design of ResNeXt :cite:`Xie.Girshick.Dollar.ea.2017`.
 Different from the smorgasbord of transformations in Inception,